Services

 We offer advice, advocacy and emotional and practical support to Latin American women who are experiencing or have experienced domestic abuse/violence, sexual violence, harmful practices, stalking and harassment or any other form of gender-based violence.
 All women are entitled to have a life free of violence, therefore our aim is to prevent and tackle all forms of violence against women and girls.

-Depending on your needs and priorities, we can connect you with relevant services in the UK, such as emergency accommodation, family and immigration solicitors, housing and benefits services, counselling, support groups, etc. Our service is tailored to you and to your needs.
+Depending on your needs and priorities, we can connect you with relevant services in the UK, such as family and immigration advice, housing and benefits advice, counselling, support groups, etc. Our service is tailored to you and to your needs.

 If you are under threat or in danger, please call the police at 999.